Equal-Vote/star-server/docs/contributions/Infrastructure/2_devops_local_setup.md

 * [argocd](https://github.com/Equal-Vote/argocd) : Configuration for deploying and updating kubernetes
 * [star-server-infra](https://github.com/Equal-Vote/star-server-infra) : Terraform for current Azure stack.
 This will be deprecated in favor of terraform later

-The vision is to represent all our services using Kubernetes (including star.vote but also all Equal Vote Projects), and the Azure resources will be the minimum necessary for supporting Kubernetes
+The vision is to represent all our services using Kubernetes (including BetterVoting but also all Equal Vote Projects), and the Azure resources will be the minimum necessary for supporting Kubernetes

 ## Local Software